In today’s online world where everyone has an opinion on what makes an eCommerce site work and what doesn’t, it’s hard to make the right choice.

-We need to break your website down into al the main pages.
-The home page, the category page, the product page and the check out page you can see the similarities.
+We need to break your website down into all the main pages.
+On the home page, the category page, the product page and the checkout page you can see the similarities.

 In terms of navigation, many stores will have a clear point of entry into the store and it will be very easy to make your way around the store to browse.
 The same goes for the website.
 Easy navigation will make the buying process easier and therefore more sales.
 Impressions count and if the navigation is easy, the customer will be a lot happier.
 Make all clickable links large, and easy to be seen.
 You don’t want to make the user think too much.

 What you need to remember is that people are on your website because of your brand and not your product.
-Therefore, your don’t want to overkill the user experience with too many products on the home page.
+Therefore, you don’t want to overkill the user experience with too many products on the home page.
 Teasers are great and small snippets of products are a good way to entice users.
-But, overall keep the home page generic and let the user make their decision whether they are interested to progress to the product pages.
-So if you have a clothing site for example, you might have a featured images and below you may have wools, knits, hats, jackets, socks, to show your variety.
-But remember, keep it clutter free and use of white space without too much animation.
+But, overall keep the home page generic and let the user make their decision whether they are interested in progress to the product pages.
+So if you have a clothing site, for example, you might have featured images and below you may have wools, knits, hats, jackets, socks, to show your variety.
+But remember, keep it clutter-free and use white space without too much animation.
 The focus should be a balance between your branding and your products.

 So to recap: